PeptideDB

 Biological Activity

-ln Vitro Despite the fact that JBJ-09-063 significantly increases apoptosis and is remarkably effective at inhibiting cell growth, H3255GR cells exhibit resistance to gefitinib when administered alone due to an EGFR T790M mutation[1].
+ln Vitro JBJ-09-063 is highly efficient in stopping the growth of cells and increases the rate of apoptosis, even though H3255GR cells have an EGFR T790M mutation, which makes them resistant to gefitinib when used alone[1].
 When osimertinib-resistant mutations are expressed exogenously in H1975 cells, JBJ-09-063 is efficacious[1].
-When JBJ-09-063 is used either by itself or in conjunction with cetuximab, Ba/F3 cells show IC50s of 50 nM and 6 nM [2].
+When JBJ-09-063 is employed either by alone or in conjunction with cetuximab, Ba/F3 cells show IC50s of 50 nM and 6 nM [2].

-ln Vivo JBJ-09-063 (3 mg/kg iv, 20 mg/kg po) has favorable pharmacokinetic characteristics and is stable enough to provide good oral dosage results[2].
+ln Vivo When taken orally, JBJ-09-063 (3 mg/kg iv, 20 mg/kg po) has strong pharmacokinetic characteristics and is stable enough to provide good efficacy[2].

 Animal Protocol Animal/Disease Models: Mice[2]